Zoom Rooms Native Room Controls

 - "trigger_event": The Trigger Event is used within the rules section.
 When the "filter_regex" activates, the automation defined within this Trigger Event in Rules will occur

-On the room controller device, simply tap the Room Controls icon to access these added functions.
+On the Zoom Rooms controller, simply tap the Room Controls icon to access these added functions.

 When not in a meeting, the Room Controls icon can be found in the main menus.